 Date of birth

-Nigel returned as Brewers manager almost seven years after ending his first spell at the club to take over the managerial reins at Championship side Derby County.
+Nigel returned as Brewers manager almost seven years after ending his first spell at the club, after taking over the managerial reins at Championship side Derby County.